 The subject project is currently 100% occupied, which is evidence that the site location has had a positive impact on its marketability.
 Surrounding land uses are generally consistent with residential housing and no known nuisances were observed within proximity of the site.
 Visibility and access are considered good.
-Basic community services are available within 3.0 miles of the site, including but not limited to grocery stores, banks, convenience stores, discount retailers, gas stations, an acute-care health center, all K-12 schools and most major employers within Burke County.
+Most basic community services are available within 1.6 miles of the site, including but not limited to a grocery store, a bank, convenience stores, discount retailers, gas stations and an elementary school.
+The nearest acute-care health center, the middle and high schools that serve the site and most major employers within Burke County are located in the city of Waynesboro, approximately 17.0 miles to the northwest.
+Despite the geographic distance to these services, most residents of Sardis are accustomed to regularly traveling to Waynesboro for healthcare, employment and education opportunities.
 It is our opinion that following the subject project's renovations, the surrounding land uses and proximity to community services will continue to have a positive impact on the marketability of the site.